kroryan/BrowserQuest-PHP-Docker-LLM/README.md

-# BrowserQuest-PHP Docker
+# BrowserQuest-PHP Docker with Ollama Integration

 ![BrowserQuest width workerman](https://github.com/walkor/BrowserQuest-PHP/blob/master/Web/img/screenshot.jpg?raw=true)

 BrowserQuest-PHP is a multiplayer online game based on Mozilla's BrowserQuest, with the backend rewritten in PHP using the Workerman framework.
-This repository provides a Dockerized setup for easy deployment and management.
+This repository provides a Dockerized setup for easy deployment and management, now with dynamic NPC dialogues powered by Ollama.

 ---